 While it may seem difficult to get lost on the AT, having maps, a compass, and the skills to use it may save your life in a white-out in the White Mountains.
 Hikers (including yours truly) have stepped off trail for a bathroom break, only to become temporarily lost in the AT’s dense tree cover.
 Some hikers use a phone app, but don’t count on it as your primary form of navigation: the AT’s rainy weather is a phone killer.
 (If you're relying on your phone, you'll need to carry an external battery pack, too.)
 In addition, carry paper databooks, town guides, and maps.

 If you’ll be doing serious night hiking, carry a waterproof headlamp like the Black Diamond Spot Lite.
 Otherwise, I recommend the 0.25 ounce Photon Freedom Micro LED keychain, which is bright enough for nighttime bathroom breaks.
 It comes with attachments to use as a hat clip and necklace, too.

 With the trail more crowded than ever, following Leave No Trace rules matters.
 The lowest impact way to poop is in the numerous privies next to shelters on the AT.
 If that’s not an option, thru-hiking potty trowels like the Deuce of Spaces weigh 0.5 oz and make digging a cathole the easiest part of the day.
 Be sure to pack out used toilet paper.

 Despite what you’ve heard, a good water filter is essential to prevent against waterborne illness on the crowded AT corridor.
-I like the Sawyer Squeeze filter, which easily screws onto a Smartwater bottle or can be used as an inline filter with a hose and bladder hydration system.
+I like the Sawyer Mini filter, which easily screws onto a Smartwater bottle or can be used as an inline filter with a hose and bladder hydration system.
 It’s light weight and long life (a million gallons!) make it a near ubiquitous choice among thru-hikers.